-Speak with Our Florida Personal Injury Lawyers to Get the Compensation You Deserve
+Speak with a Florida Personal Injury Lawyer to Get the Compensation You Deserve

 Being injured in an accident is a difficult, stressful and often painful experience.
 Accidents can also raise a number of complicated questions about who is to blame.
-That is why it is vital for you to have seasoned Florida personal injury lawyers by your side.
+That is why it is vital for you to have a seasoned Florida personal injury lawyer by your side.